 Community partnerships are foundational to the success of Freedom Preparatory Academy.
 FPA builds meaningful and intentional connections with local universities, neighborhood associations, faith-based organizations, and youth-focused community groups.
 We hold space for parent-teacher associations within our network, encourage participation, and involve these various constituents in our ongoing decision-making as much as possible.
-We are currently beginning to build our relationships and community engagement with the Birmingham community.

 Beginning in February of 2021, FPA hired a Regional Director to focus specifically on building lasting relationships with the grassroots community and local leadership.
-Since that time, FPA has hosted Virtual Tours/Listening Sessions, met state officials, and begun conversations with the Birmingham community in the prospective neighborhoods we hope to serve.
+Since that time, FPA has hosted Virtual Tours/Listening Sessions, met state officials, and begun conversations with the Titusville community.